Are you starting out in jewellery design and manufacture?

 At FIND, we know just how tough it can be.

-So, we are offering a $500 bursary to one outstanding student
+Since 2018, we have offered a $500 bursary to one outstanding student or emerging jeweller.

 Why are we doing this and what is it?

 Getting started in jewellery design, manufacture and retail can be an expensive process, so FIND has decided to offer a $500 Bursary to an outstanding emerging jeweller who has trained either in the LINC or TAFE course in Southern Tasmania in the current year.
 The Bursary will be awarded in November 2018, 2019 and 2020.

 People who have had any level of participation in either TAFE or LINC formal jewellery studies in Southern Tasmania in the current year.
 Persons with substantial industry experience will be asked to consider that the purpose of the Bursary is to encourage new entrants to the industry and thus exempt themselves from consideration for the Bursary.
 Previous winners of the FIND Student Bursary are not eligible to apply.

 The scope of works to be considered are those within FIND's wearable arts policy, which is:

 “Art or design based jewellery that is produced in the here and now, that references the body, and that is a vehicle through which the maker expresses their ideas about themselves, their art form, and the time in which they live.
 It provides a language for expression of individuality – for the artist and the wearer."

 A few distinctive characteristics of contemporary jewellery: